The Twitter Rules

 Terrorism/violent extremism: You may not threaten or promote terrorism or violent extremism.
 Learn more.

 Child sexual exploitation: We have zero tolerance for child sexual exploitation on Twitter.
 Learn more.

 Abuse/harassment: You may not engage in the targeted harassment of someone, or incite other people to do so.
 This includes wishing or hoping that someone experiences physical harm.
 Learn more.

-Hateful conduct: You may not promote violence against, threaten, or harass other people on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease.
+Hateful conduct: You may not promote violence against, threaten, or harass other people on the basis of race, ethnicity, national origin, caste, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease.
 Learn more.

 Suicide or self-harm: You may not promote or encourage suicide or self-harm.
 Learn more.

 Sensitive media, including graphic violence and adult content: You may not post media that is excessively gory or share violent or adult content within live video or in profile or header images.
 Media depicting sexual violence and/or assault is also not permitted.
 Learn more.

 Illegal or certain regulated goods or services: You may not use our service for any unlawful purpose or in furtherance of illegal activities.
 This includes selling, buying, or facilitating transactions in illegal goods or services, as well as certain types of regulated goods or services.
 Learn more.

 Private information: You may not publish or post other people's private information (such as home phone number and address) without their express authorization and permission.
 We also prohibit threatening to expose private information or incentivizing others to do so.
 Learn more.

 Non-consensual nudity: You may not post or share intimate photos or videos of someone that were produced or distributed without their consent.
 Learn more.